AICPA TSC / SOC 2 Compliance

-We helped make two different bundles to offer a "near turkey" approach to SOC 2 compliance documentation.
+For SOC 2 compliance efforts, we helped make two different bundles to offer a "near turnkey" approach for SOC 2-related compliance documentation.
 When you get into "operational practices" for things like risk management, vulnerability management, continuity of operations, etc., that is where we have quite a few products that come into play.
 Given that, we made two bundles to simplify the needs to comply with AICPA TSC (SOC 2) compliance needs.

 Products Included in Trust Services Criteria (TSC) / SOC 2 Bundles

-Written Information Security Program (WISP) or Digital Security Program (DSP)
+Cybersecurity & Data Protection Program (CDPP) or Digital Security Program (DSP)

-- The WISP or DSP provide cybersecurity policies & standards in an editable Microsoft Word format.
+- The CDPP or DSP provide cybersecurity policies & standards in an editable Microsoft Word format.

-- The WISP or DSP addresses the “why?” and “what?” questions in an audit, since policies and standards form the foundation for your cybersecurity program.
+- The CDPP or DSP addresses the “why?” and “what?” questions in an audit, since policies and standards form the foundation for your cybersecurity program.

 - Under each of the policies are standards that support those policy statements.

 - The VCP addresses the “how?” questions for how your company manages risk with third parties (e.g., service provides, vendors, contractors, etc.).